How Employers Cheat Them Out Of Wages

 Classification as an employee or an independent contractor should be evaluated on a case-by-case basis, and your status is not affected by any contract you sign with the company establishing your classification as an independent contractor.
-An experienced Hartford employment law attorney can help you determine if your services as a delivery driver in Connecticut make you an independent contractor or an employee, as well as pursue civil justice when the wrong classification has been assigned.
+An experienced employment law attorney can help you determine if your services as a delivery driver in Connecticut or Massachusetts makes you an independent contractor or an employee, as well as pursue civil justice when the wrong classification has been assigned.

-If you are a delivery driver in Hartford, Manchester, Glastonbury, New Britain, Bristol, Waterbury, New Haven, Bridgeport, New London, Stamford, Meriden, Middletown, or elsewhere in Connecticut, and believe you have been wrongly classified as an independent contractor, Hayber Law Firm may be able to help you seek the overtime pay, insurance, and other benefits you would be owed as an employee.
-To submit your case for review by the Connecticut wage and hour employment lawyers at Hayber Law Firm, fill out our online contact form today.
+If you are a delivery driver in Hartford, Manchester, Glastonbury, New Britain, Bristol, Waterbury, New Haven, Bridgeport, New London, Stamford, Meriden, Middletown, or elsewhere in Connecticut; or in Springfield, West Springfield, Holyoke, Chicopee, Northampton, Greenfield, Worcester or elsewhere in Massachusetts; and believe you have been wrongly classified as an independent contractor, Hayber, McKenna & Dinsmore may be able to help you seek the overtime pay, insurance, and other benefits you would be owed as an employee.
+To submit your case for review by the Connecticut and Massachusetts wage and hour employment lawyers at Hayber, McKenna & Dinsmore, fill out our online contact form today.